seppevs/migrate-mongo/README.md

 # migrate-mongo
-A migration framework for Mongodb in Node
+A migration framework for MongoDB in Node

 ## Installation
 ````bash